-6. Moto G Power constantly refreshing apps
+6. Moto G Power constantly refreshes apps

 There seems to be an issue, at least for some users, which completely made the Moto G Power unusable.
-Namely, it seems that apps are constantly refreshing and not being kept in RAM, which is hardly the software issue.
+Namely, it seems that apps are constantly refreshing and not being kept in RAM, which is hardly a software issue.
 Especially if we consider that affected users reset the device to factory values.

-We recommend taking your device for the replacement or repairs as this is probably a RAM issue at hand.
+We recommend taking your device for replacement or repairs as this is probably a RAM issue at hand.